Rethinking Laboratory Sustainability: The Better Way to Build Green

 The Real Cost of Science

 These aren't inefficiencies, they're necessities.
-Labs need controlled environments, specialised ventilation, and safety systems that keep people safe and research reliable.
-But that doesn't mean we can't do it smarter.
+Labs need controlled environments, specialised ventilation, utilities and equipment, validated systems and processes, chemical treatment plants and safety systems that keep people safe and research reliable.
+But that doesn't mean we can't do it smarter and more sustainably.

 Where Energy Goes

-The biggest energy drain isn't equipment, it's moving air.
-Building codes require massive fresh air movement for worker safety.
-Add fume hoods, biosafety cabinets, and specialised ventilation, and you're looking at five to 10 times more airflow than office buildings need.
+The biggest energy drain is not just equipment, it's also moving air, especially in clean rooms or containment lab settings.
+Building and regulatory codes require significant fresh air make-up for staff safety, environmental control and to prevent cross-contamination.
+Add fume hoods, biosafety cabinets, and containment labs, and you're looking at five to 10 times more airflow than office buildings need.

-"All that air must be moved, filtered, heated, and cooled," explains Jacob Werner from Ellenzweig.
+"All that air must be moved, filtered, heated, cooled, and controlled for humidity, temperature range and pressure" explains Jacob Werner from Ellenzweig.
 "Anything we can do to reduce ventilation has a major impact on reducing energy."

 Specialised facilities like animal research centres and cleanrooms push these numbers even higher.
 The challenge isn't just technical; it's rethinking how we approach the whole system.